shivannis/xandr-docs-public/xandr-docs/invest/create-a-partner-fee.md

 ---
 title: Microsoft Invest - Create a Partner Fee
-description: This page is a step by step guide to create a partner fee from the Fees screen. ms.date: 10/28/2023
+description: This page is a step-by-step guide to create a partner fee from the Fees screen. ms.date: 10/28/2023
 ---